e-nikolov/thesis/thesis/030-methods.md

 It allows us to quickly provision cloud virtual machines in multiple regions and reproducibly deploy all necessary software for running a multiparty computation over a chosen network overlay solution.
 The source code of \gls{e3} can be found on [GitHub](https://github.com/e-nikolov/mpyc)

-Each solution will be deployed using the \gls{e3} framework and the performance will be quantitatively measured in terms of the time it takes to execute a number of MPyC demos.
+Each solution will be deployed using the \gls{e3} framework and the performance will be quantitatively measured in terms of the time it takes to execute several MPyC demos.
 The selected demos have different complexities in terms of communication rounds and message sizes which will allow us to observe their impact on the overall performance.

 1. Secret Santa - high round complexity with small messages
 2. Convolutional Neural Network (CNN) MNIST classifier - low round complexity with large messages